Socrates (c. 469-399 BCE)

-The life and teachings of Socrates (c.
-469-399 B.C.) stand at the foundation of Western philosophy.
-He lived in Athens during a time of transition (Athens' defeat at the hands of Sparta in the Peloponnesian War (431-404 B.C.) ended the Golden Age of Athenian civilization) and had a tremendous influence on the Athenian youth of his day.
-Socrates himself never recorded his thoughts, so our only record of his life and thought come from his contemporaries.
-These accounts are mixed and often biased by the interpretations the author wishes to place on Socrates.
+The life and teachings of Socrates stand at the foundation of Western philosophy.
+He lived in Athens during a time of transition (Athens' defeat at the hands of Sparta in the Peloponnesian War (431-404 BCE) ended the Golden Age of Athenian civilization) and had a tremendous influence on the Athenian youth of his day.
+Socrates himself never recorded his thoughts, so our only record of his life and thought comes from his contemporaries.
+These accounts are mixed and often biased by the authors' personal interpretations.

 It seems that Socrates led a very simple life, renouncing wealth and holding himself aloof from political ambitions, preferring instead to mingle with the crowds in Athens' public places, engaging whomever he could in conversation.
-Nonetheless, we know that he did serve as a hoplite (heavy infantry) in several battles during the Peloponnesian War and that he was distinguished for his bravery.
+Nonetheless, he did serve as a hoplite (heavy infantryman) in several battles during the Peloponnesian War, and was distinguished by his fortitude and bravery.
 In 399, Socrates was brought before a jury of around 500 Athenians on charges of not recognizing the gods recognized by the state, of inventing new deities, and of corrupting the youth of Athens.

-Plato (c.
-427-347 B.C.) was one of Socrates' greatest admirers, and our knowledge of Socrates stems mostly from Plato's dialogues (for other accounts, see Aristophanes' satirical presentation in The Clouds and the writings of Xenophon).
-Plato was born into a prominent Athenian family, and would have been expected to pursue a career in politics.
-However, the short-lived Spartan-imposed oligarchy of the Thirty Tyrants (404-403) and the trial and execution of his mentor Socrates led Plato to become disgusted with the Athenian political life, and he devoted himself instead to teaching and philosophical inquiry.
-To that end, he founded the Academy around 385 B.C., which counted Aristotle among its students.
-The Academy lasted in some form until 527 A.D., 912 years in total, and has served as the prototype for the Western university system.
+Plato, the author of Euthyprhro, was one of Socrates' greatest admirers, and our knowledge of Socrates stems mostly from Plato's dialogues.
+(For a competing accounts, see Aristophanes' satirical presentation in The Clouds and the writings of Xenophon).
+Plato was born into a prominent Athenian family, and was expected to pursue a career in politics.
+However, the short-lived Spartan-imposed oligarchy of the Thirty Tyrants (404-403 BCE) and the trial and execution of his mentor, Socrates, led Plato to become disgusted with Athenian political life, and he devoted himself instead to teaching and philosophical inquiry.
+To that end, he founded the Academy around 385 BCE, which counted Aristotle among its students.
+The Academy lasted in one form or another until 527 CE, 912 years in total, and served as the prototype for the Western university system.